dmsirotenko/deezify/README.md

 # Deezify

-A simple command line tool which can export any Spotify playlists to your Deezer account.
+A simple command line tool that can export any Spotify playlists to your Deezer account.

 ## Installation